-Servian: Singapore expansion driving digital transformation | Technology | Business Chief APAC
+Servian: Singapore expansion driving digital transformation

 "Having worked with hundreds of organisations in different segments, verticals and of varying sizes, the conversation is always the same.
 They want to take advantage of data to make money and they want to optimise their operations to save money, with technology now at the heart of that conversation.
 We help clients realise those outcomes quickly and securely, gaining a critical edge over their competitors," added Gatt.

-Servian currently has 550 offices in Australia, New Zealand, the UK and India, with plans to grow its offices in Singapore by developing a team of technology experts that will work to develop innovative locally made apps for the global market.
+Servian currently has 550 offices in Australia, New Zealand, the UK and India, with plans to grow its offices in Singapore by developing a team of technology experts that will work to develop innovative, and locally made apps for the global market.

 For more information on business topics in Asia Pacific, Australia and New Zealand, please take a look at the latest edition of .